ceedee666/modern-abap-curriculum/docs/adding_behavior.md

 1. Add the `Status` field to the `Z_C_Rating_M` view and the `Z_C_Rating_M` metadata extension.
 The `Status` should be displayed in the ratings list on a product's object page.

-If you completed exercise 1 the resulting object page for a product should look similar to the following
+If you completed Exercise 1, the resulting object page for a product should look similar to the following
 screenshot:

 ![Object Page with Status Field](./imgs/adding_behavior/object_page_with_status.png)

 Note that the status field contains the value `0` for all existing data in the app.
-In the next steps functionality to change this value will be added.
+In the next steps, we will add functionality to change this value.
 Furthermore, the screenshot above shows the values in the `Customer Rating` column as a rating indicator.
-How to achieve this was discussed in a [previous unit](./ro_list_report.md#beautifying-the-app).
+We discussed how to achieve this in a [previous unit](./ro_list_report.md#beautifying-the-app).
 The following snippet shows the necessary additions to the metadata extension `Z_C_Rating_M`.

 ```abap